Kevin Braswell

-Kevin Lavelle Braswell (born January 23, 1979) is an American professional basketball coach and former player.
-He played college basketball for Georgetown University before playing professionally in Europe and New Zealand.
-He currently serves as assistant coach of the Akita Northern Happinets in the Japanese B.League.
+Kevin Levelle Braswell (January 23, 1979 – February 24, 2025) was an American professional basketball player and coach.
+He played four years of college basketball for the Georgetown Hoyas between 1998 and 2002 before playing professionally for 14 years.
+He most notably played in New Zealand, where he won a championship in the Australian National Basketball League with the New Zealand Breakers in 2011.
+That year, he won the NBL Best Sixth Man Award.
+He later played for the Southland Sharks in the New Zealand National Basketball League, where he won NZNBL championships in 2013 and 2015.
+He began his coaching career in 2016 and coached in New Zealand and Japan.
+He served as head coach of the Utsunomiya Brex in the Japanese B.League during the 2024–25 season.

 Early life

 Braswell was born and raised in Baltimore, Maryland, where he attended Lake Clifton Eastern High School.
 He then had a prep season at Maine Central Institute in Pittsfield, Maine.

 College career

 Braswell played four years of college basketball for the Georgetown Hoyas between 1998 and 2002.
 He finished his career at Georgetown ranking seventh all time in scoring (1,735).
 His 1,569 field goal attempts were more than all but two players in school history (Eric Floyd and Reggie Williams).
 He set the all time record for 3-pointers (189), which was broken in December 2007 by Jonathan Wallace.
-Braswell also first at Georgetown in career assists (695) and steals (349).
+Braswell was also first at Georgetown in career assists (695) and steals (349).
 He was named Third Team All-Big East as a senior and Second Team as a junior, and was named to the Big East All-Rookie Team as a freshman.
 He started in all 128 of his games for the Hoyas, averaging 13.6 points, 3.9 rebounds, 5.4 assists and 2.7 steals per game.